Frequently asked questions

 Visit the Become a Sentinel page and complete the application form.
 We ask for details about you, your van, the areas you can cover and the kind of shifts you’re interested in.
 When suitable sites come up, we’ll be in touch.

 Still not sure if ParkSentinel fits your site or situation?
-A quick enquiry is often the easiest way to find out – we’ll be honest if it’s not the right match.
+A quick message or call is often the easiest way to find out — we’ll be honest if it’s not the right match.